 First year student?
 Please see the First Year Advising tab for advising options.

 If you are an alum, please email us at firstname.lastname@example.org, and we will help you arrange an appointment.
 We look forward to meeting with you remotely (by phone, Microsoft Teams, Google Meet/Hangouts, or Skype).
-Please also continue to remember that there is no time limit to our services to you.
+Please also continue to remember that there is no time limit in our services to you.
 We will be here to support you for as long as you want to work with us.

 If you want to talk with us about your application to health professional programs, please read all the information below.
-It is important that you understand how we work with applicants and the information we need from you when you make an appointment to meet with us to talk about your application.

 - We will help you plan the timing of your application and reflect on what experiences you need to build before you apply.